vaughnteegarden/slate/source/includes/_moduleref.md

 |logo_url|string|http://domain.com/path/logo.jpg|
 |image_url|string|http://domain.com/path/image.jpg|

-Recommended use of images: the image_url is used as a header background, and the logo is overlayed on top.
+How to use the returned images: the `image_url` is typically used as a header background, and the image represented by `logo_url` is overlayed on top.

 ### Method: getCatalogs